What is xeroderma pigmentosum?

-Actinic keratoses may be treated by cryotherapy or 5-fluorouracil cream.
-Some xeroderma pigmentosum patients who have had many skin cancers may be prescribed isotretinoin.
-This is a vitamin A derivative that may prevent formation of new cancers.
+Some patients with xeroderma pigmentosum patients may be prescribed isotretinoin.
+This is a vitamin A derivative that may prevent formation of new cancers by altering keratinocyte differentiation.

 Many patients with xeroderma pigmentosum die at an early age from skin cancers.
 However, if a person is diagnosed early, does not have severe neurological symptoms or has a mild variant, and takes all the precautionary measures to avoid exposure to UV light, they may survive beyond middle age.